Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 8

 Blink!
-At Quincy Market
+At Quincy Market (canceled in 2023)

 We recommend highly going to Holiday Pops in the actual Symphony Hall put on by the Boston Pops, but if you can’t catch them this year for some reason, a second best alternative is to go to the Blink! lighting display near Faneuil Hall.
 But beware, I can’t tell you how many times I waited for a show to go on that never happened, so make sure you don’t try to go to the last lighting of the evening because sometimes it doesn’t go on!
 It’s a remote-controlled light program set to music.
 That said, afterwards or before check out some of our Favorite North End Restaurants in Boston.